 This is an introductory class to Ancient African history spanning the time period from the earliest human societies up to the period before the trans-Atlantic slave trade.
 Significant attention is placed on diversity, achievements and technological developments of African societies, and Africa's contributions and interactions with the wider world before 1400AD.

 This course explores the historic Atlantic community from the Columbian era to 1870.
 It examines the process which drew together the history of four continents, Europe, Africa, North and South America as a result of the commerce, migrations, and imperial rivalries initiated by the Columbian encounter.

 An examination of the social, cultural, political and economic forces that have shaped Western civilization from early ancient Mediterranean cultures to the eighteenth century.

 A study of European civilizations from the eighteenth century to the present, analyzing the social, economic, political and intellectual forces that have shaped contemporary values, problems and institutions.
-This course taken in conjunction with 740-154 provides a complete survey of Western civilization.
+This course taken in conjunction with HISTORY 154 provides a complete survey of Western civilization.

 This course will examine human interaction with the natural environment in North America between roughly 1400 and the present.
 Special attention will be paid to the twentieth century.
 It will also explore the ways in which people have historically defined, used, and modified nature to suit their needs and interests.

-This course provides an introduction to the methods and theories historians use to study the past.
-Through projects and papers, students will develop their skills in critically reading, analyzing, researching and writing about history.
-They will also be introduced to major trends in historical theory and interpretation.
+This course provides an introduction to the methods historians use to study the past.
+Through short assignments and quizzes, students will develop their skills in critically reading, analyzing, and researching historical topics.
+The emphasis is on basic research skills including information literacy and citations.

 History 202 introduces students to the ideas, methodologies, and practices of public historians through readings, lectures, and class discussions.
 Additionally, students will have the opportunity to meet historians practicing in the public arena and to produce a collaborative public history project.